 - Ensure your style and grammar is accurate as this is important when it comes to us reading it.

-- Once you’ve finalised and written your statement, leave it a day or two and proof-read it so you can look over it with fresh eyes and ask your family or peers to.
-Read it critically and think how it’s going to sound to someone who doesn’t know you and how they would react when they read it.
+- Once you’ve finalised and written your statement, leave it a day or two and proofread it so you can look over it with fresh eyes and ask your family or peers to.
+Read it critically and think about how it’s going to sound to someone who doesn’t know you and how they would react when they read it.

 - Ask a professional to read through your statement such as your teacher.
-If you’re not in education at the moment, find a professional whose work involves reading documents and statements such as Human Resources.
+If you’re not in education at the moment, find a professional whose work involves reading documents and statements, such as Human Resources.

 What are the final things that I should and shouldn’t do in my personal statement?